stephengaito/documentArchive/racket/design/Readme.md

 We want to build a *simple* collection of computational tools which allows us to:

+1. define the syntax of a given language

-1. denote a computational structure which is provably correct.
+2. denote a computational structure which is provably correct.

-2. construct a compuational structure.
+3. construct a computational structure.

-3. persist a computational structure.
+4. persist a computational structure.

 5. verify the correctness of a computational structure.

-6. navigate the category of previously proven correct comutational structures
+6. navigate the category of previously proven correct computational structures

 7. construct an (semantic) interpretation.